Funding and Appropriations

 - NNEDV’s 2013 National DV Counts Census found that on just one day, across the United States and U.S. Territories, 66,581 adults and children received services from domestic violence programs.
 Unfortunately, 9,641 requests for services went unmet due to lack of resources.

-- In FY ‘09, domestic violence programs funded by FVPSA provided shelter and nonresidential services to over 1 million victims.
-However, due to lack of capacity, an additional 167,069 requests for shelter went unmet.
+- In FY ‘13, domestic violence programs funded by FVPSA provided shelter and non-residential services to over 1.3 million victims.
+Due to lack of capacity, however, victims of domestic violence made an additional 186,552 requests for shelter which went unmet.

 Learn more about the funding challenges facing domestic violence programs here.